colejarczyk/doc/userguide/getting_started/settings/Configuration/pushy.rst

 .. image:: /userguide/_images/pushy.PNG
    :alt:   Push Notification Service

-**Currently, Open Loyalty support one notification about new reward campaign available for customer**
+**Currently, Open Loyalty supports one notification about new reward campaign available for customer**

 Text of displaying notification is provided by you during reward campaign creation.
 More information about reward campaigns you will find :doc:`here </userguide/reward_campaigns/index>`